Nimbus79/Nimbus79/README.md

 ## About me

-I'm an Informatics Engineer with a deep passion for Web and Mobile Applications Development.
+I'm a Software Engineer with a deep passion for Web and Mobile Applications Development.
 During my academic journey, I learned how to tackle a project with perseverance and determination, to look for more than one solution to any problem and the meaning of teamwork.
 I'm an organized, passionate, determined and hard-working person, who's always looking to tackle new challenges and learn new things.

 <hr>